80211bSDR/LinkLayer-MATLAB/README.md

 The current work provides a testbed to experiment with and enables creation of new MAC protocols starting from the fundamental IEEE 802.11b compliant standard.

+This work is supported by MathWorks under the Development-Collaboration Research Grant.
+We would like to thank Mike McLernon and Ethem Sozer for their continued support on this project.
+We would also like to thank Taylor Skilling for his support with the experiments.

+This code is licensed under the LGPLv3 license.
+Please feel free to use this simulator in your research and development works.
+We would appreciate a citation to the paper below when this module is helpful in obtaining results in your future publications:

+Publication for citation:
+Ramanathan Subramanian, Benjamin Drozdenko, Eric Doyle, Rameez Ahmed, Miriam Leeser, and Kaushik Chowdhury, "High-Level System Design of IEEE 802.11b Standard-Compliant Link Layer for MATLAB-based SDR", accepted on March 3rd, 2016 for publication in IEEE Access Journal.

 ## Hardware Setup
 <img src="hwsetup.jpg" width="600">